cristytorres21/Basic-Portfolio/README.md

 <b>Synopsis</b>

 A professional portfolio site using HTML/CSS.
-Created by following a short style guide while creating different kinds of complex HTML elements.